tchx84/Gameeky/docs/basics/en/welcome.md

 ### Concepts

-Entities represent everything that can exist in the game, e.g. the grass, the player, a light source, the background music and even the game logic.
+Entities represent everything that can exist in the game, e.g. The grass, the player, a light source, the background music and even the game logic.
 An Entity is composed of three parts:

 1. **Game** logic properties.
 2. **Graphics**.